TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 Any references to “Indeed” or “we” in this Agreement shall mean the applicable entity as set forth above.

 The Site is made available for use only by individuals searching for employment openings (“Job Seekers”), by individuals and/or organizations seeking to make available information regarding employment openings, on their behalf or other’s behalf, including but not limited to agencies purchasing for multiple parties (“Employers”), and by individuals and/or organizations seeking to participate in the Indeed Publisher Program (“Publishers”).
+You acknowledge and agree that your license to use the Site is automatically revoked upon your attempt to use the Site for any other purpose.
 If you are accessing or using the Site in your capacity as an employee or other representative of an Employer or Publisher, you are agreeing to this Agreement on behalf of yourself and such Employer or Publisher, as applicable, and you represent and warrant that you have the authority to bind such Employer or Publisher, as applicable, to this Agreement.

 We may change this Agreement by notifying you of such changes by any reasonable means, including by posting a revised Agreement through the Site.
 Any such changes will not apply to any claim brought prior to the date on which we posted the revised Agreement incorporating such changes, or otherwise notified you of such changes.
 Your access to or use of the Site following any changes to this Agreement will constitute your acceptance of such changes.
 The “_Last Updated_” legends in each section of the terms and conditions indicate when this Agreement was last changed.
 We may, at any time and without liability, modify or discontinue all or part of the Site (including access to the Site via any third-party links). charge, modify or waive any fees required to use the Site. or offer opportunities to some or all Site users.